-- · SMA members and associate members - Spouses of SMA members and unmarried dependent children up to 19 years of age. - Coverage is extended for unmarried dependent children to age 30 if they are continuous full-time students. - · Employees of physicians
+- SMA members and associate members - Spouses of SMA members and unmarried dependent children up to 19 years of age. - Coverage is extended for unmarried dependent children to age 30 if they are continuous full-time students. - · Employees of physician members